Contact InfomationSusan Jones, Director

 This subactivity accounts for all major land, building and equipment assets of the Commonwealth.
 Also included is the accounting for certain capital leases which are reflected as assets in the Commonwealth financial statements.

-This listing provides information regarding accounting pronouncements used during preparation of the Commonwealth's Comprehensive Annual Financial Report (CAFR).
+This listing provides information regarding accounting pronouncements used during preparation of the Commonwealth's Annual Comprehensive Financial Report (ACFR).
 It is non-authoritative and should not be viewed as an all-inclusive source of information.